thutasann/c-text-editors/README.md

 # Building Tools in C

-In this repo, Tools, Native Libraries will be created with C.
+In this repo, Tools, Native Libraries, Addons will be created with C.

 ## Table of Contents